Disclaimer: I do not own anything.

 "Noel!
 Noel!
 Noel!" the voice continued, as he felt himself being nudged in the ribs.

-"Sex-maniac?
-What does that mean, Noel?" the voice asked innocently.
+"Parasite?
+What do you mean by that, Noel?" the voice asked innocently.

 Sighing, he sat up in bed and looked over to the source of the voice.
 The beast of my dreams.
 She has come to haunt me.
 Kneeling by his mattress was a pink-haired woman wearing a white and pink one-piece dress.
-Her hair was pulled to the side in a ponytail and a pendant necklace hung around her neck.
+Her hair was pulled up in a side ponytail and a pendant necklace hung around her neck.
 Every detail was preserved.
 It was frustrating enough that he heard her voice, but did she have to look so perfectly real?

 "It means I'm hungry," he said, getting out of bed.

 "Oooh, can you make me a Cactuaroni sandwich?"
 Serah pleaded, her blue eyes widening in excitement.

 Ignoring her, Noel made his way downstairs to the kitchen that he shared with Hope.
 He padded barefoot across the carpet of the living room, where his friend was watching tv.

 "You're up," the older man observed with surprise.

 "Just thought I'd get something to eat.
 Want anything?"
 Noel asked out of courtesy.